 - Use precautionary sanitizer practices such as using isopropyl alcohol wipes.

 What has the Governor ordered for businesses in regards to emergency “social distancing”?
 What are the Phases for re-opening?

 The Governor has issued multiple emergency Executive Orders requiring that non-essential businesses keep 100% of their workforce home beginning Sunday, March 22 at 8:00 pm.
-These orders are set to expire May 15.

 The order requires that “All businesses and not-for-profit entities in the state shall utilize, to the maximum extent possible, any telecommuting or work from home procedures that they can safely utilize.”